Rules for Saving Money in Your First Year of College

 Go Simple on Food Costs

 Your campus meal plan can add several thousand dollars to your total cost of attendance each year.
-One way to avoid that expense and save money is by preparing simple meals, either in your dorm if you're living on-campus, or your apartment if you're living off-campus.
-Steer clear of pricey convenience foods whenever possible and plan your meals and snacks out each week before you shop.
-To keep costs down at the grocery store and save your budget, consider shopping at a low-cost chain like Aldi's, buying store brands versus name brands, clipping coupons and using a coupon app for the things you purchase.
+One way to avoid that expense and save money is by preparing simple meals, either in your dorm if you're living on campus, or your apartment if you're living off campus.
+Steer clear of pricey convenience foods whenever possible and plan your meals and snacks each week before you shop.
+To keep costs down at the grocery store and save your budget, consider shopping at a low-cost chain like Aldi's, buying store brands versus name brands, clipping coupons, and using a coupon app for the things you purchase.

 Take Advantage of Campus Freebies

-One of the best things about college is that there's usually always something to do on-campus when you're not attending classes.
-That could include movie screenings, theater productions, club meetings or art exhibits and quite often, these events are free for students.
+One of the best things about college is that there's always something to do on campus when you're not attending classes.
+That could include movie screenings, theater productions, club meetings, or art exhibits and, quite often, these events are free for students.
 If you're trying to keep entertainment from eating a hole in your budget so you can save money, check out as many of these freebies as possible.
 As an added bonus, they're a great way to meet new people if you're feeling like a stranger in your first year of college.